isutare412/dualerr/README.md

 1. Trace the stack that an error occurred.
 2. Get an error message for client response.

-A vanilla go error is quite goot for the requirement number one.
+A vanilla go error is quite good for the requirement number one.
 See the below example.

 ```go